The Water Pur Company CCI-10-CLW 10-inch RV Water Filter Canister

 Bell# 10-PT-26 - Forest River FR32

 The Forest River FR32 - Water Pur Company CCI-10-CLW filter canister is a 10-inch clear water filter housing with black o-ring included.
-It is the replacement for the original water filter canister used in Forest River RVs model year 2004 to present.
+It is the replacement for the original water filter canister used in Forest River RVs model year 2004 to 2014.
 Use this water filter housing with a Water Pur Company CCI-10-Ca replacement filter, which is designed to fit the Water Pur Company CCI-10-CLW filter housing.
 Shop HannaRV.com, your trailer supply superstore offering affordable, quality Forest River pop-up and travel trailer parts and also be sure to checkout our large inventory of Fresh Water Systems Parts and Accessories for all of our high quality RV Water Filters, RV Water Pumps, Fresh Water Hoses and more!

 |Save BIG when you purchase this Water Pur Company CCI-10-CLW 10-inch RV Water Filter Canister and Water Pur CCI-10-Ca 10-inch Water Filter Combo Pack.|